 Sadie administers all aquatic resource education grants for the Region and Highlands Conservation Act land acquisition grants.
-She also administers several SWG grants focused on fisheries and wildlife conservation at watershed and regional levels and WCRP grants involving wildlife education activities.
+She also administers some SWG grants focused on fisheries and wildlife conservation at watershed and regional levels, some research and survey grants under the Wildlife Restoration program, and some technical assistance grants under the Sport Fish Restoration program.
 Sadie has the lead on research and survey grants focused on human dimensions of fish and wildlife.
-Sadie represents WSFR on the Regional Conservation Science Team.

 Judy Driscoll, Grants Fiscal Officer Phone: 413-253-8409 Judy_Driscoll@fws.gov

-Judy manages the grant and fiscal operations of the Wildlife & Sport Fish Restoration Program.
-She oversees the full range of grant management fiscal responsibilities to include review of grants for accuracy, completeness, allowability of costs, and compliance requirements.
+Judy manages the fiscal and grant operations of the Wildlife & Sport Fish Restoration Program.
+She oversees the full range of grant management fiscal responsibilities to include review of grants for accuracy, completeness, allowability of costs, compliance requirements and policy development and implementation.
 She has direct responsibility for State audit reviews and resolution.
 Judy also manages office operations including internal audits, budget and personnel management.

 Mary Kandar, Grants Management Specialist Phone: 413-253-8514 Mary_Kandar@fws.gov

 Mary is responsible for conducting the full range of grant management fiscal responsibilities to include review of grants for accuracy, completeness, allowability of costs, compliance requirements and availability of funds.
 She is responsible for the approval, disapproval and modification of grants.
-She performs account opening, monitoring and closing functions for the grant programs.
+She performs account opening, monitoring and closing functions.
 Mary has primary responsibility for the Development and Hunter Education grants under Wildlife Restoration, State Wildlife Grants for NY, PA, RI, VA, VT, and WV, Boating Access Grants, Highlands Conservation Act Grants and Great Lakes Restoration Initiative Grants.
 She assists the Grants Fiscal Officer with audit resolution.

 JoEllen Harris, Grants Management Specialist Phone: 413-253-8510 JoEllen_Harris@fws.gov

 JoEllen is responsible for conducting the full range of grant management fiscal responsibilities to include review of grants for accuracy, completeness, allowability of costs, compliance requirements and availability of funds.
 She is responsible for the approval, disapproval and modification of grants.
-JoEllen has primary responsibility for Sport Fish Restoration Grants (except Boating Access), technical guidance grants under Sport Fish and Wildlife Restoration, Marine Fisheries Commission Grants, all Wildlife Restoration grants except for the Development and Hunter Education grants, State Wildlife Grants for CT, DE, DC, ME, MD, MA, NH, and NJ, New Section 6 grants, Landowner Incentive Program grants and HCP and Recovery Land Acquisition Grants.
-She performs account opening, monitoring and closing functions for the grant programs.
+She performs account opening, monitoring and closing functions.
+JoEllen has primary responsibility for Sport Fish Restoration Grants (except Boating Access), technical guidance grants under Sport Fish and Wildlife Restoration, Marine Fisheries Commission Grants, all Wildlife Restoration grants except for Development and Hunter Education grants, State Wildlife Grants for CT, DE, DC, ME, MD, MA, NH, NJ, and Landowner Incentive Program grants.
 In addition, JoEllen is responsible for the monthly reconciliation of all grant programs and the tracking and monitoring of the administrative budget.

 Daniel DiVico, Grants Management Specialist Phone: 413-253-8673 Danny_DiVico@fws.gov

-Dan is responsible for independently conducting the full range of grant management fiscal responsibilities to include review of grants for accuracy, completeness, allowability of costs, compliance requirements and availability of funds.
+Dan is responsible for conducting the full range of grant management fiscal responsibilities to include review of grants for accuracy, completeness, allowability of costs, compliance requirements and availability of funds.
 He is responsible for the approval, disapproval and modification of grants.
-He performs account opening, monitoring and closing functions for the grant programs.
-Dan has primary responsibility for the Clean Vessel Act, Boating Infrastructure, Coastal Wetlands, Traditional Section 6 Endangered Species, Wildlife Conservation and Restoration Program Grants, Tribal Grants, and White-nose Syndrome Grants.
-In addition, Dan assists WSFR staff with IT and FAIMS issues and external customers with iFAIMS access.
+He performs account opening, monitoring and closing functions.
+Dan has primary responsibility for the Clean Vessel Act, Boating Infrastructure, Coastal Wetlands, Endangered Species, and Tribal Grants.